matthew-macgregor/cpp-dotnet-core-dllimport/README.md

 ### Run in Remote Containers in VSCode

+Note 5/12/2020: Docker Desktop on Windows appears to have introduced some filesystem issues since 2.2.x.
+Also, on upgrade to 2.3.0.2 (45183), the VSCode Remote Containers extension fails with an error that did not exist in the previous version.
+YMMV with this on Windows:

 1. Install VSCode Remote Development extension. https://github.com/Microsoft/vscode-dev-containers
 2. Remote containers > Open locally (button in the lower left corner of VSCode).
 3. Run `./src/scripts/ibuild.sh` to build/run.